AlexCC93/readthedocs_test/docs/source/Writting custom publisher and subscriber nodes. Python.rst

 .. _communication using topics:

-It is already known what a node is (check the :ref:`nodes<nodes/What is it?>` section), as such, the following section of the course is devoted to show the coding of a node capable of publishing messages into a topic.
+It is already known what a node is (check the :ref:`nodes<nodes/What is it?>` section), as such, the following section of the course is devoted to show the coding of nodes capable of publishing and subscribing to a topic.
+This code will be developed in python.

-Along this tutorial, it will be shown the programming of nodes in two languages: Python and C++.

 Publisher node in python
 ------------------------